DamianH10/Quantum-Mod/README.md

 4 Vouchers
 AND (as of Version 2.3.2) 1 New Currency!!!! (via a joker).

-NOTE: since im done with my regional contest updates will pick up on pace again.

 Additional:
 all cards are undiscovered to provide at least a semblence of a challange in finding them all.